Lose some, win some

 Hims

-With Hims, you’ll get a personalized weight loss plan and access to the Hims mobile app.
+If you get weight loss treatment through Hims, you’ll get prescribed a personalized weight loss plan from a healthcare provider trained in weight management.
+You’ll also get access to the Hims app.

 The app includes:

-• Nutrition advice tailored to your eating pattern (like whether you eat when stressed or bored)
+• Nutrition strategies tailored to your eating patterns — whether you eat from stress, habit, or schedule

 Mochi